volumio/volumio-plugins-sources/rotaryencoder2/readme.md

 The image below shows quite a safe external wiring schematic for an RPi GPIO, that works in most cases, if the resistor and capacitor values are picked correctly.
 Below I try to explain, what to consider when picking them.

-![Safe wiring of a Raspberry Pi GPIO](./img/PU_PD.jpg) *The left schematic shows a GPIO with a Pull-up resistor R_PU, a limiting resistor R_lim and a decoupling capacitor C. The right hand side has the same schematic but with a Pull-Down resistor instead.*
+![Safe wiring of a Raspberry Pi GPIO](./img/PU_PD.jpg) **Img 13:** *The left schematic shows a GPIO with a Pull-up resistor R_PU, a limiting resistor R_lim and a decoupling capacitor C. The right hand side has the same schematic but with a Pull-Down resistor instead.*

 ### What is a Pull-Up or Pull-Down Resistor and why do I need it?
 [back to TOC](#content)